Version: 0.14

 Craving translates epithumia (ἐπιθυμία) when a felt Need is extreme or unnatural.

 Cunning translates panourgia (πανουργία).
-Cunning is one of the opposites of Wisdom: the cunning person has mastered the Craft-like know-how of practical Doing without having formed a Commitment to what is Good and Beautifully Right.
+Cunning is one of the opposites of Wisdom: the cunning person has mastered the Craft-like know-how of action-oriented Doing without having formed a Commitment to what is Good and Beautiful.
 Indeed, the cunning person is not Serious about the highest goods, which are merely means to trifling objectives like wealth, status, power, and pleasure.
-For the cunning person, Understanding and Insight are not ends in itself as they are for the person of Sagacity, and Beautifully-Right Doing and Feeling are not ends in themselves as they are for the person of Wisdom.
+For the cunning person, Beautiful Doing and Feeling are not ends in themselves as they are for the person of Wisdom.

 Enjoyment translates hēdonē (ἡδονή).
 Every kind of Activity has its own Inherent kind of enjoyment: the joys of eating, say, are quite different from the joys of beholding works of art.
 This is why the Standard of what's truly enjoyable is the Serious person of Complete Thriving in both Character and Thinking.
 [Traditionally rendered as Pleasure.]

 Feeling translates pathos (πάθος).
-An Feeling is a mental or emotional state that you undergo because of your interaction with and assessment of things you experience in your environment.
+A Feeling is a mental or emotional state that you undergo because of your interaction with and assessment of things you experience in your environment.
 Although we tend to think of Feelings as somewhat passive because unlike Doings we do not initiate them, they still count as a form of Activity.
 Because humans are deeply Social creatures, our most salient Feelings are interpersonal, such as anger, sympathy, and affection.
 Such Feelings are Inherently bound up with various Thrivings, such as gentleness, compassion, and benevolence.
 [Traditionally rendered as Passion.]

 Good translates agathos (ἀγαθός).
-Whereas most religions and modern ethical theories assert that the Good must conform to some pre-established rule, for Aristotle the Good is what benefits a living organism or person: not what merely seems to be beneficial, but what truly is beneficial in accordance with a being's Nature, Identity, Task, Capacities, and Completions.
+Whereas most religions and modern ethical theories assert that the Good must conform to some pre-established rule, for Aristotle the Good is what benefits a living organism or person: not what merely seems to be beneficial, but what truly is beneficial in accordance with a being's Nature, Identity, Task, Abilities, and Completions.
 Thus Fulfillment or living well is primarily objective, not subjective.

 Humaneness translates epieikeia (ἐπιείκεια).
 The Greek term epieikeia is used in several senses, but the primary sense refers to a special aspect of Justice that applies and adapts general principles to the particulars of a given situation; it is thus a kind of proto-Wisdom.
 [Traditionally rendered as Decency.]